A Survey Of Cross-lingual Word Embedding Models: Applications

 \citeauthor{Levy2017} (2017) evaluate cross-lingual word embedding models on bilingual dictionary induction and word alignment.
 In a similar vein as our typology that is based on the type and level of alignment, they argue that whether or not an algorithm uses a particular feature set is more important than the choice of the algorithm.
 In their experiments, they achieve the best results using sentence IDs as features to represent words, which outperforms using word-level source and target co-occurrence information.
 These findings lend further evidence and credibility to our typology that is based on the data requirements of cross-lingual embedding models.
 Models that learn from word-level and sentence-level information typically outperform other approaches, especially for finer-grained tasks such as bilingual dictionary induction.
 These studies furthermore raise awareness that we should not only focus on developing better cross-lingual embedding models, but also work on unlocking new data sources and new ways to leverage comparable data, particularly for languages and domains with only limited amounts of parallel training data.

 Most recently, \citeauthor{Glavas2019} (2019) evaluate several state-of-the-art methods on a large number of language pairs on bilingual lexicon induction and on downstream tasks.
 They demonstrate that the performance of cross-lingual word embedding models often depends on the task they are applied to.
-They also find that methods that directly optimize for BLI such as \cite{Joulin2018a} exhibit reduced performance on downstream tasks.
+For orthogonal mapping-based approaches, the performance on bilingual lexicon induction almost perfectly correlates with downstream performance on cross-lingual natural language inference and information retrieval, while for non-orthogonal methods, performance only weakly correlates.
+This makes downstream evaluation of such methods even more important.
+Finally, they find that methods that directly optimize for BLI such as \cite{Joulin2018a} exhibit reduced performance on downstream tasks.